gavinfielder/pft/README.md

 # PFT

-This is a unit test library and tester for ft\_printf.
+This is a unit test library and configurable tester for ft\_printf.

 By default, it can check if your *completed* printf is pretty good or not pretty good.

-It's **more** useful as a production tool while you're developing ft\_prinf, because it lets you enable and disable entire blocks of tests at once, search and run tests by name and category, and in general perform quick regression testing.
+It's **more** useful as a production tool while you're developing ft\_prinf, because it lets you enable and disable entire blocks of tests at once, search and run tests by name, category, and previous run history, and in general perform quick regression testing.
 It's quick and easy to add your own tests, which I recommend on principle.
-It's built to be flexible, so you can use it how you wish.
+It's built to be flexible and highly configurable, so you can use it how you wish.

 <p align="center">
   <img src="https://i.imgur.com/Iwsvc2Y.png" width="50%" />